Shivani-Katke/Power_BI_Dashboards/README.md

 Custom Calculations: Created calculated columns and measures for advanced analytics, including customer segmentation and employee performance metrics.
 Dashboard Snapshots

-E-Commerce Dashboard

- (Replace with actual image)

-HR Analytics Dashboard

- (Replace with actual image)

 ## Insights
 * E-Commerce Dashboard
-A single page report was created on Power BI Desktop & it was then published to Power BI Service.
+A single-page report was created on Power BI Desktop & it was then published to Power BI Service.

-Following inferences can be drawn from the dashboard Sales Trends: Identified key sales trends and seasonal patterns.
+The following inferences can be drawn from the dashboard Sales Trends: Identified key sales trends and seasonal patterns.
 Customer Demographics: Analyzed customer demographics to understand buying behaviors.
 Product Performance: Evaluated product performance to optimize inventory and marketing efforts.